Logo MITECO

 2026

 The Training Plan for the marine Natura 2000 Network contributes to achieving a more effective management of marine protected areas through the design and implementation of a training plan that responds to the programmes and objectives set out in the Training Strategy of the LIFE INTEMARES project.
+In addition, through these actions, support is also given to the LIFE A-MAR and LIFE ECOREST projects. in which the Biodiversity Foundation participates as a partner.

 Specific objectives: